graphile/graphile.github.io/src/pages/index.md

 <div class='row'>
 <div class='col-12'>

-# Easy Integration
+# Straightforward Integration
 <p class='lead'>
-If you're already using the reference implementation of GraphQL from Facebook then you can add hooks to your schema with ease:
+If you're already using the reference implementation of GraphQL from Facebook then adding hooks is fairly straightforward:
 </p>

 <div class='container'>